2024sabuhiabbasov/unit2_2022-project/README.md

 To provide a visual representation of the temperature and humidity values, we requested the data of the indoor sensor from the server which we have sent real time data every 5 minutes for 48 hours and the outdoor data from the same server.
 Then, we smoothed the data with a size window of 12 samples to eliminate the outliers for a more accurate result.
 After we get the smoothed data from all sensors, we calculate the mean of the data from the 3 sensors.
 The data is then merged into one list for each temperature and humidity outside and inside the residence.
 With the clean data, we use Matplotlib which is a plotting diagram library for Python to plot a graph that shows the relationship between the change in temperature/humidity and the number of samples.

 ![Average of sensors for Temperature-Humidity](https://user-images.githubusercontent.com/111758436/207184962-f6440ccb-76d1-4370-9889-da9b2ce8d5f9.png)

+**Fig.7** The figure shows the two graphs of the Average of sensors for Temperature and the Average of sensors for Humidity respectively.
+The first graph which is the Average of sensors for Temperature consists of two components which are the temperature inside(local) and outside(remote).
+On the x-axis the graph shows the samples per hour for the temperature, and on the y-axis, the graph shows the temperature in Celcius.
+The second graph, Average of sensors for Humidity, consists of two components which are the temperature inside(local) and outside(remote).
+The x-axis of the graph whos Samples per hour for Humidity, while the y-axis shows the percent humidity.

 ```.py
 sensors_temperature = [507, 508, 509]